 (2) The extent of a site exposed at any one time shall be limited through phasing of construction operations.
 Effective sequencing shall occur within the boundaries of natural drainage areas.

-(3) Trees, stumps, brush, and similar material may be left or buried on the site only with the advance approval of the Board.
-This requirement is to prevent future erosion and sinkholes.

 D. Site protection during construction.
 The applicant must protect the site during construction through adequate erosion and sedimentation controls:

 (1) Temporary or permanent diversions, berms, grassed waterways, special culverts, shoulder dikes or such other mechanical measures as are necessary may be required by the Board to intercept and divert surface water runoff.
 Runoff flow shall not be routed through areas of protected vegetation or revegetated slopes and other areas.
 Temporary runoff from erosion and sedimentation controls shall be directed to BMPs such as vegetated swales.
 Retaining walls may be required where side slopes are steeper than a ratio of 1:2.